codeofcarbon/graph-algorithms_visualizer/README.md

 # Graph-Algorithms Visualizer (:jigsaw: in progress :jigsaw:)

-Based on the Swing library, Java GUI application for creating and visualizing graph algorithms such as traversals, spanning trees, and finding the shortest path.
+Based on the Swing library, Java GUI application for creating and visualizing graphWindow algorithms such as traversals, spanning trees, and finding the shortest path.

 ## Table of contents